 - After 30 minutes, check the cake by lightly touching the top of the buttercream, it should be set to the touch and not stick to your finger at all.

-- Put the chopped chocolate, butter and corn syrup together in a bowl, then heat the heavy cream in a saucepan until scalding, just like we did for the ganache earlier.5.5 oz Dark Chocolate, 1 tablespoon Unsalted Butter, 1 tablespoon Corn Syrup, â…” cup Heavy Cream
+- Put the chopped chocolate, butter and corn syrup together in a bowl, then heat the heavy cream in a saucepan until scalding, just like we did for the ganache earlier.160 g (5.5 oz) Dark Chocolate, 1 tbsp Unsalted Butter, 1 tbsp Corn Syrup, 160 ml (⅔ cup) Heavy Cream

 - Pour the cream over the chocolate, butter, and corn syrup, let sit for 1 minute, then stir together until smooth and glossy.